denarius-exchange/denarius/README.md

 lein -m util.client/-main
 ```

-If you want to make your own client API, you can foolow the code in the
+If you want to make your own client API, you can follow the code in the
 utility client.

 The server now informs about (partial) order execution, on every execution